 Over the next 6 years, Irish Lights will be carrying out engineering upgrade works to a number of high profile land or island based stations, most of which are designated as listed buildings in Northern Ireland or protected structures in the Republic of Ireland.
 As part of the engineering upgrade works, the mercury will be removed from the existing optic installations and will be replaced by a mechanical bearing to provide an alternative rotation mechanism.
 Only the liquid mercury will be removed and the remaining apparatus will be retained unchanged.

-Estimated total value excluding VAT: EUR 300 000 ๐ฐ
+Estimated value excluding VAT: 300 000 EUR ๐ฐ

 Legal, economic, financial and technical information Conditions for participation

-List and brief description of conditions: As stated in the procurement documents.
+Suitability to pursue the professional activity: As stated in the procurement documents.

 Languages in which tenders or requests to participate may be submitted: English ๐ฃ๏ธ